 San Diego is a high cost of living area, especially in terms of real estate.
 Help in managing high costs is available through Fleet and Family Support Center, FFSC, which offers a variety of financial classes including budgeting, home buying and investing classes.
-In order to make a clinical counseling appointment at any FFSC San Diego location, call CNRSW Centralized Scheduling at 1-866-923-6478.
+In order to make a Financial Planning appointment at any FFSC San Diego location, call CNRSW Centralized Scheduling at 866-923-6478.

 Defense Service Network (DSN) Dialing Instructions